 - Baseball — a bat and ball game in which the aim is to hit the ball and score runs by running around four bases.

-- T-Ball — an introductory sport for younger kids to baseball and softball, with ball hit off a stationary tee.
+- T-Ball — an introductory sport for younger kids to baseball and softball, with the ball hit off a stationary tee.